Admissions Clearance Committee Information

 7. The individual has not completed court-ordered programs and/or counseling

 5. Pending criminal charges.
-SCAI will not undertake the recommendation process until such time as the criminal matter has had a final disposition and all court-assigned sanctions have been completed.
+The ACC will not undertake the recommendation process until the criminal matter has been finalized and all court-assigned sanctions have been completed.

 Communication of final decision

-The Office of Admissions will decide whether to accept or reject the recommendation from SCAI.
+The Office of Admissions will decide whether to accept or reject the recommendation from the ACC.
 The Office of Admissions will communicate to the applicant in writing.
-All communication regarding an application’s final decision should be directed to Undergraduate Admissions or Graduate Admissions.
+All communication regarding an application’s final decision should be directed to the Office of Admissions.